sbernauer/trino/docs/src/main/sphinx/connector/googlesheets.rst

 Because Trino and Google Sheets each support types that the other does not, this connector :ref:`modifies some types <type-mapping-overview>` when reading data.

+The section `Column types`_ describes how to specify the types for table columns in the metadata table.

 Google Sheets type to Trino type mapping
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The connector maps Google Sheets types to the corresponding Trino types following this table:
+The connector maps Google Sheets types to the corresponding Trino types using the provided column type.

-.. list-table:: Google Sheets type to Trino type mapping
+The possible types are listed in the following table.

+.. list-table:: Supported sheet column types
-  :widths: 30, 20
+  :widths: 40, 20
   :header-rows: 1

-  * - Google Sheets type
+  * - Sheet column type
     - Trino type
-  * - ``TEXT``
+  * - <not specified>
     - ``VARCHAR``
+  * - ``varchar``
+    - ``VARCHAR``
+  * - ``bigint``
+    - ``BIGINT``

 No other types are supported.

+When writing data the correct types of the columns will be checked and all the rows will be appended as text to the sheet.

 .. _google-sheets-sql-support:

 SQL support
 -----------

-The connector provides :ref:`globally available <sql-globally-available>` and :ref:`read operation <sql-read-operations>` statements to access data and metadata in Google Sheets.
+In addition to the :ref:`globally available <sql-globally-available>` and :ref:`read operation <sql-read-operations>` statements, the connector supports the following features:

+* :doc:`/sql/insert`